 Bonus: If you’re a true Disnerd, also read Unofficial Guide’s: The Disneyland Story.
 The story of Walt’s first conception of the park and how it evolved to the current form.
 I prefer listening to it on audible, but I also have the physical book for novelty reasons.

 This is the only guidebook with Disney’s official stamp of approval.
 It’s also the most compact guide of the three I’ve mentioned.
-This may sound juvenile, but I love it because of the high-quality, colored pictures.
-It’s a fun guide to look through if you have kids, or if you’re a kid at heart.
+This may sound juvenile, but I love it because of the high-quality, colored photographs.
+It’s a fun guide to look through if you have kids, or if you’re a kid-at-heart, like me.
 And a great book to get you excited about your vacation!
-They also have a Birnbaum’s 2018 Walt Disney World For Kids if you’re looking for trip tips geared towards families.

 Frommer’s is a trusted destination publisher that covers more than just Disney books.
 Their overviews are not quite as detailed as the Unofficial Guide and not quite as colorful as Birnbaum’s, but still very as useful.
 At this point, I would say buy it if you are partial to the Frommer’s brand.

 Lou Mongello is among the elite Disney experts out there.
 He offers Disney guidebooks, podcasts, and videos dealing with tips and history to enhance your vacation.
 Always well-researched and entertaining, his tips for budgeting for your vacation will help you immensely.
 It’s mostly targeted at first-time visitors, but I found a few tips to be helpful as well.
-The Walt Disney World Trivia Book and 102 Things To Do at Walt Disney World At Least Once are also a joy to read.
+102 Things To Do at Walt Disney World At Least Once is also a joy to read.

 Making a dining reservation at Disney World has become one of the most difficult things to do when planning your vacation.
-Offsite guests are allowed to make a reservation 180 days before your vacation and onsite guests are allowed to make them 190 days beforehand.
-This has made booking reservations at popular restaurants an absolute monstrous task.
 Also, the restaurants on property are constantly being updated, replaced, or closed down completely.
 This can be both exciting and aggravating.
 The Dining Guide can be a really helpful resource when deciding where you’d like to eat and how to get those reservations.
 It’s also updated every year to keep with Disney’s ever-changing atmosphere.

-Are you a Disney foodie?
 Pretty much any restaurant and food item on property is reviewed on Disney Food Blog.
-The eBook is beautifully done with photographs, four planning worksheets, updates on closures and refurbs and fun tips like the “trendiest bar” or “best hot dogs.”
+Their eBook is beautifully done with photographs, four planning worksheets, updates on closures and refurbs and fun tips like the “trendiest bar” or “best hot dogs.”
 The other advantage of an eBook is that they have the ability to embed hyperlinks into the text.
 Not sure what a Mickey’s Premium Bar is?
-Click on the links inside the ebook and it will send open to a description.
+Click on the links inside the ebook and it will send you to a description.
 Pretty nifty.
 And if you’re already an expert, it’s fun to peruse for the sake of Disney daydreaming.

-So, the number one rule among bloggers is to try not to drive traffic to other people’s blogs.
-For me, however, if there is a blog that offers something I cannot, like Disney Tourist Blog’s beautiful photography and eBooks, then I’ll happily send my readers to them.
 Disney Tourist Blog is the first the Disney blog that I followed and they are constantly inspiring me to create a more beneficial blog for my readers.
-If you can’t find everything you’re looking for in a guidebook and prefer to book your own vacations (rather than through a Disney Travel Agent like me), then you’ll find this website very helpful.
+If you can’t find everything you’re looking for in a guidebook and prefer to book your own vacations, then you’ll find this website and their eBooks very helpful.